 EEA credit institutions may provide their services in Sweden on a cross-border basis after having obtained a Swedish cross-border passport pursuant to the CRD.
 The establishment of a Swedish representative office is also possible but subject to numerous restrictions.
-Should they wish to provide their services from inside Sweden, they will be required to set up a Swedish branch and apply for a Swedish branch passport pursuant to the CRD.
+If services are to be provided from inside Sweden, it is required to set up a Swedish branch and apply for a Swedish branch passport pursuant to the CRD.

-iv Supervisory architecture
+Supervisory architecture

-The SFSA and the Swedish Central Bank (SCB) have the main responsibility for monitoring Swedish credit institutions' compliance with the applicable laws and regulations.
-The SFSA has a direct responsibility to supervise Swedish credit institutions, whereas the SCB has overall responsibility to promote the stable functioning of the Swedish financial system.
+The SFSA has the main responsibility for monitoring Swedish credit institutions' compliance with the applicable laws and regulations.
+The SFSA has a direct responsibility to supervise Swedish credit institutions and also to promote the stable functioning of the Swedish financial system.